davidlizhonghuang/Cors-in-MVC6-and-Angularjs-/README.md

 }

 That is it. this resource is ready to be accessed by cross domain clients.
-However, Clients needs to have a correect header before they can be allowed to access this resource.
-We use Angular JS client http service to call this resource,we need to add some headers in angular http service.
+However, Clients needs to have a correct header before they can be allowed to access this resource.
+We use Angular JS client http service to call this resource, we need to add some headers in angular http service.

 Cors in Angular JS (origin)